About Us

 Chair of Trustees

-Lynne brings decades of invaluable experience in social work to the centre.
-Mayoress of St Ives for 2 years when her husband was Mayor, she has been involved in community campaigns for many years, including those to prevent previous attempts to close the Edward Hain Hospital.
+Lynne brings the Centre decades of invaluable experience in social work.
+Mayoress of St Ives when her husband was Mayor, she has been involved in community campaigns for many years, including those to prevent closure of the former Edward Hain Hospital.

 Elizabeth Veal